winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 233\.
 “Then he said to the Buddha, ‘There was an unusually intense downpour with lightning and thunder.
 Four oxen and two brothers tilling their field were killed.
 That’s what they are doing here.’
 Glad and joyful to obtain the Dharma, that person bowed to the Buddha and departed.”
 {: #p233}

 234\.
-That Pukkaśa was at the time wearing two sheets of yellow cloth worth a hundred thousand [ounces of gold].
+That Pukkaśa was at the time wearing two sheets of yellow cloth worth 100,000 [ounces of gold].
 He rose from his seat, saluted the Buddha with his palms together, and said to the Buddha, “Now, I offer these sheets of cloth to the Bhagavān.
 Please accept it.”
 {: #p234}

 235\.
 The Buddha told Pukkaśa, “Give one to me and one to Ānanda.”